steven-murray/powerbox/README.rst

 Features
 --------
-* Works in any number of dimensions
+* Works in any number of dimensions.
 * Arbitrary isotropic power-spectra.
-* Arbitrary 1-point density distributions.
+* Option to transform density field to log-normal field.
 * Really simple.

 Installation